n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.citrixadc.md

 # Citrix ADC

-The Citrix ADC node allows you to automate work in the Citrix ADC platform and integrate Citrix ADC with other applications. n8n has built-in support for a wide range of Citrix ADC features, including creating and installing certificates and files.
+The Citrix ADC node allows you to automate work in Citrix ADC, and integrate Citrix ADC with other applications. n8n has built-in support for a wide range of Citrix ADC features, including creating and installing certificates and files.

 On this page, you'll find a list of operations the Citrix ADC node supports and links to more resources.

 !!! note "Credentials"
-    Refer to the [Citrix ADC credentials](https://docs.n8n.io/integrations/builtin/credentials/citrixadc/) for guidance on setting up authentication.
+    Refer to [Citrix ADC credentials](https://docs.n8n.io/integrations/builtin/credentials/citrixadc/) for guidance on setting up authentication.

 !!! note "Examples and templates"
     For usage examples and templates to help you get started, take a look at n8n's [Citrix ADC integrations](https://n8n.io/integrations/citrix-adc/){:target="_blank" .external-link} list.